Facebook Live Conversation Series

 Brittany Williams is a dancer, choreographer and freedom fighter.
 Brittany is 2017 Dancing While Black Fellow and an Artist in Resident at the Restoration Plaza in Brooklyn New York.
 She is a 2016 Jacob’s Pillow Scholarship recipient for the Program, Dance & Improv Traditions; a principal dancer with Olujimi Dance; the founder of Dancing for Justice and Obika Dance Projects.
 Brittany has worked with Jaamil Olawale Kosoko, Yon Tande, Makeda Thomas, Chris Walker, Michelle Grant-Murray, Urban Bush Women, Forces of Nature and more.

-Candace Thompson-Zachery, Manager of Justice, Equity and Inclusion Initiatives
+Candace Thompson-Zachery, Senior Manager of Programming and Justice Initiatives